lalitkapoor/github-changes/README.md

 github-changes
 ==============

-Generate a changelog based on merged pull requests
+Generate a changelog based on merged pull requests or commit messages

 See the CHANGELOG.md file as an example